Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 Succession Planting

-Instead of planting all at once, stagger your sowings to get a longer harvest window—especially for greens.
+Instead of planting all at once, stagger your sowings to get a longer harvest window (especially for greens).
 By planting a new round every two to three weeks, you can avoid a glut of mature greens all at once and keep your birds supplied with fresh forage for a longer period.
-This method also helps protect against weather issues or pest pressure that might wipe out a single planting.
+If bugs or weather take one round out, you’ve got backup.

 Safe Harvesting and Feeding